Dimillian/HyperYapper/PRIVACY.md

 - OAuth authentication flows occur directly between your browser and social media platforms
 - Posted content is transmitted directly from your browser to the respective social media platforms
 - **Media Storage for Threads**: Images posted to Threads are temporarily stored on Cloudflare R2 (our media hosting service) because Threads requires publicly accessible URLs for media attachments.
 These images are automatically deleted immediately after successful posting and are not accessed, analyzed, or stored permanently by us.
+- **Threads Reply Fetching**: Threads reply count requests are proxied through our server to avoid browser CORS restrictions.
+Your access token is temporarily used server-side to make the API request, but is never stored or logged on our servers.

 ## Your Rights and Control